The Strategy, Examples, and Benefits of Personalized Marketing

 Here are some popular forms of personalized marketing…

-- On-site recommendations – You can also recommend products on-site based on each user’s data.
+• On-site recommendations – You can also make product recommendations on-site based on each user’s data.
 A popular example are products they’ve previously viewed and not bought.

 Sometimes it’s easier to see things in practice.
 That’s where our personalized marketing example can help.
 We worked with VisitScotland to create an interactive Scottish trivia quiz embedded on their site.
 The engaging, responsive quiz generated a profile based on their answers, such as ‘City Breakers’ or ‘Scottish Nature Lovers’.

-If you want to improve loyalty and boost revenue through personalized marketing, 3radical’s customer engagement solutions can help.
-Our expert team can make sure you collect the right data and utilize it in the most effective way with a strategy that’s tailored to your brand, goals and customers.
+If your marketing team wants to improve customer loyalty and boost revenue through personalized marketing, 3radical’s customer engagement solutions can help.
+Our experts can help shape your marketing campaigns to make sure you collect the right data and utilize it in the most effective way.